StackFuel Friends: Recommend StackFuel and get 2 x secure 250 €

 Tip 2: Choose your training consciously

-Whether you have a degree, are a trained office administrator or have already written thousands of lines of programming language: The job as a data analyst requires every career changer to close different gaps.
+Whether you have a degree, are a trained office administrator or have already written thousands of lines of programming language: The job as a data analyst requires every career changer to close other gaps.

 The wide range of further training courses allows you to choose exactly the right training for your needs.
-At StackFuel, for example, we offer two different ones: One for those who primarily Deepen your programming skills want and one for Career changerwho prefer to start with the technical basics.
+At StackFuel, for example, we offer two different ones: One for those who primarily Deepen your programming skills and one for career changers who prefer to start with the technical basics.

 Tip 3: Don't be afraid of programming

-At StackFuel, we hear it time and time again: many prospective students are afraid of programming, especially if it hasn't played a role in their previous professional life.
-Our training courses with lots of practice and motivating forms of learning help you to overcome this fear.
-Don't believe that?
-Then read our interview with Siegfried, a career changer: just a few weeks after completing his certificate, his Career as a Data Analyst
+We at StackFuel are told this time and time again: Many prospective students are afraid of programming, especially if it has not played a role in their previous professional life.
+Our training courses with lots of practical experience and motivating forms of learning will help you to overcome this fear.

 As you can see, a lateral entry as a data analyst is not only attractive, it doesn't have to remain a dream!
 Because with a realistic self-assessment, the right training and motivation, nothing stands in the way of your professional future.